KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 After applying Frozen status to a Hydro-affected enemy, such as Hydro Slimes, attack them with any heavy elemental attack.

-If an enemy has a natural aura or something like Xingqiu's Rain swords apply a new aura as the enemy is Shattered, the attack will react with the relevant Aura element, showing that the Elemental damage is "delayed" until after an enemy is already shattered.
+If an enemy has a natural aura or something like Xingqiu's Rain swords apply a new aura as the enemy is Shattered, the attack will react with the relevant Aura Element, showing that the Elemental damage is "delayed" until after an enemy is already shattered.

 **Significance:**

 This is especially relevant for Razor, who cannot Superconduct Frozen targets with his Hold E, forcing the usage of Tap E. Additionally, Klee cannot Melt frozen targets, and you cannot create Cryo Crystallize shields off of frozen targets with Geo attacks.

-This also allows Chongyun to chain Shatter back to back every ICD of his cryo-converted normal attacks, as long as Hydro element is re-applied immediately after Shatter.
+This also allows Chongyun to chain Shatter back to back every ICD of his Cryo-converted normal attacks, as long as Hydro Element is re-applied immediately after Shatter.

 ### Freeze Aura Mechanics